rahulsaini21/btp-final/README.md

 Step6: build prototype of helicopter to test model and update program.
 ![image](https://github.com/rahulsaini21/btp-final/assets/97657676/7dad01a7-324b-48c4-ba28-22f083e134e1)

-Step7: gather data using high speed camera to capture blades rotating at high speed.
+Step7: gather data using high speed camera to capture real helicopter blades rotating at high speed.

-visited 3brd to test and present our model :) .
+Finally: test and present our model at site.